adripanico/ts-gulp-testing/README.md

     npm install gulp gulp-typescript gulp-nodemon --save-dev

-, and for automatically browser refreshing:
+, and for automatically browser refreshing and other features:

-    npm install browser-sync --save-dev
+    npm install browser-sync run-sequence --save-dev

 Starting TypeScript Definition manager for DefinitelyTyped: